pwaring/advent-of-code/README.md

 # Advent of Code

-Advent of Code solutions, primarily in C.
+Advent of Code solutions, primarily in C. I am solving these problems for fun and to (re)learn languages that I don't use commercially, but would like to.

 These are not necessarily the most efficient, elegant or robust solutions.
 For example, I have not always freed memory allocated on the heap, partly because